-This story is by DL Strand and was part of our 2017 Winter Writing Contest.
+This story is by D.L.
+Strand and was a Runner-Up in our 2017 Winter Writing Contest.
 You can find all the writing contest stories here.

 In half an hour, she would end it.

 This had been their bedroom.
 Now, it was his … she paused.
 Funny, she thought.
 There’s no word for the room where people wait for death.

 She moved efficiently.
 Clinically, like a nurse.
 In truth, that had been her role for some time now.

 He’d lingered for months, getting weaker each day.
 Each day, more dependent on her.
 Less himself.
 Bit by bit, his affliction claimed pieces, and then scrapped them.

 His sense of humor — the miraculous thing that made her fall in love with him — was one of the first things to go.
 It crumbled, like stucco from an aging house, exposing the decayed structure within.

 From a bowl on the nightstand, she grabbed a warm, moist washcloth and cleaned the shriveled, dead skin around the catheter.
 Made sure it was secure.
 She couldn’t see any redness.
 No blood in the bag.

 “You’ve had a good day, Mr.,” she said.